fwin-dev/py.Lang/doc/Events.md

 ## Event logging

-Python has decent built in logging, but it doesn't follow standard object-oriented concepts where methods represent actions, so the API is not ideal for recording different events in a heavily event based system, as there would need to be a special, separate call to the logging API for every event.
+Python has decent built-in logging, but it doesn't follow standard object-oriented concepts where methods represent actions, so the API is not ideal for recording different events in a heavily event based system, as there would need to be a special, separate call to the logging API for every event.
 The logging API in `Lang.Events.Logging` fixes this.
 It uses the event handling API shown above, where the `Logging` class is an `EventProxy`, and the loggers are